-Enforcing Property Division Orders
+Enforcing Illinois Property Division Orders

-Hold an ex-spouse in contempt of court when they don't comply with agreed-on property division
+Hold an ex-spouse in contempt of court when they don't comply with agreed-on property division.

 In Illinois, property division is decided through an equitable division, a system with the goal of fairly dividing property and assets after a divorce.
 Once the judgment is rendered, the agreement has to be honored by both parties, regardless of how they personally unfair they may feel it is.

-If you believe there to a mistake or contradiction in the ruling, you have 30 days to bring that to a court's attention, it will not be ignored or changed automatically.
+If you believe there is a mistake or contradiction in the ruling, you have 30 days to bring that to a court's attention, it will not be ignored or changed automatically.
 Often if circumstances change, it can be brought before a judge to modify the order itself.